azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Got the best research project award of the department on this topic.

+* Distributed File System Design
+•	Collaborated with team members to implement a distributed system to support clients to operate files on servers concurrently, realized RPC on both client and server sides.
+•	Developed the two-layer system (including local cache and remote server) distributed system based on Java RMI.

 * The Achievement of Water Level Prediction Based on Machine Learning Algorithms